-Professional unionism offers the promise of both promoting improved learning for students and greater job fulfillment for teachers as they achieve more completely the ideals that brought them into the profession in the first place.
+Professional unionism offers the promise of both improved learning for students and greater job fulfillment for teachers as they achieve more completely the ideals that brought them into the profession in the first place.
 The Commission heard descriptions of urban schools and districts that have successfully implemented elements of this transformation in such places as Toledo, Baltimore, Lawrence, Massachusetts and Springfield, Massachusetts.
-The Commission also learned that the current Providence labor-management relationship, as embodied in the collective bargaining agreement, contains elements of these best practices; however, the pace of progress will not serve the needs of generations of deserving children.
+The Commission also learned that the current Providence labor-management relationship, as embodied in the collective bargaining agreement, contains small pieces of these best practices; however, the pace of progress will not serve the needs of generations of deserving children.

-As a result, Providence Public Schools face the challenge of achieving the transformation from industrial unionism to professional unionism with necessary and appropriate urgency.
-The experts presented examples where teachers and administrators achieved a successful transition in a compact amount of time.
+As a result, the Providence Public Schools face the challenge of achieving the transformation from industrial unionism to professional unionism with necessary and appropriate urgency.
+The experts presented examples where such a transition successfully occurred in a compact amount of time.
+One example was particularly close to home, namely an initiative at Hope High School in the early 2000's that unfortunately was abandoned despite early success.
 The Commission believes the closest district-level analogue may be the Springfield Empowerment Zone, where the teachers union agreed, in a contract reached through collective bargaining, to almost all of the major labor-management reforms that the experts said that Providence desperately needs.
-Some Commissioners related Providence's previous efforts at achieving these reforms, during which promising initiatives were discontinued due to financial constraints and/or the loss of mutual trust and wish to collaborate.
-In the Commission's view, the Springfield Empowerment Zone contract (and the record of success that has resulted) provide a useful example of labor-management collaboration for the good of students.
-While both sides would need to relinquish certain powers to achieve this result, the
+In the Commission's view, nothing but inertia prevents a Springfield-type contract from being negotiated for Providence to succeed the current one upon its expiration at the end of this school year.